 Here’s more from around the Western Conference:

 - On the other end of the spectrum, the Suns have been one of the most surprising teams in a positive way through the first quarter of the season.
 As Duane Rankin of The Arizona Republic writes, Phoenix was widely projected to miss the playoffs in 2025/26, and those predictions looked accurate after the team started out 1-4.
-However, the Suns have gone 11-5 since and are currently 12-9, the No. 7 seed in the West.
+However, the Suns have gone 11-5 since and are currently 12-9, making them the No. 7 seed in the West.
 Whether the team’s success is sustainable remains to be seen, but Phoenix has dealt with its share of injuries as well and continues to find ways to remain competitive with players out.

 - The 13-4 Rockets have the NBA’s second-best offense despite attempting the fewest three-pointers in the league and not shooting well on their two-point tries, according to John Hollinger of The Athletic.
 Houston’s unusual offensive strategy is reliant on dominating the boards, which leads to extra shot attempts — the Rockets are outrebounding their opponents by more than 10 per game, with most of that work coming on the offensive glass.